-- Systems integration in clinical practice Systems integration in clinical practice (mental health, primary care, housing, vocational, and substance use disorder- SUD systems). - Effective referral and discharge planning. - Best practices for medical and other services offered at the withdrawal management center. - Cultural competency that assist staff in recognizing when cultural barriers interfere with clinical care that includes review of populations specific to agency's geographic service area and applicable available community resources. - Procedures for how to respond to individuals in crisis that includes a review of emergency procedures, program policies and procedures (P&P), and rights for individuals receiving services and supports.
+- Systems integration in clinical practice (mental health, primary care, housing, vocational, and substance use disorder- SUD systems). - Effective referral and discharge planning. - Best practices for medical and other services offered at the withdrawal management center. - Cultural competency that assists staff in recognizing when cultural barriers interfere with clinical care that includes review of populations specific to agency's geographic service area and applicable available community resources. - Procedures for how to respond to individuals in crisis that includes a review of emergency procedures, program policies and procedures (P&P), and rights for individuals receiving services and supports.